 As municipal waste hauling contracts come up for renewal (Elmhurst’s current contract expires in 2017) and more facilities become available to process the material, the number of communities collecting and composting food scraps is expected to grow.

-Elmhurst Cool Cities will explore what other communities are doing, learn successes and failures, costs and benefits, and advocate for food scrap recycling in Elmhurst.
-In the meantime, if you are interested in bringing composting to Elmhurst, contact us at email@example.com.
+Elmhurst Cool Cities is exploring what other communities are doing, learning successes and challenges, costs and benefits, and advocating for food scrap recycling in Elmhurst.
+If you are interested in bringing curbside composting to Elmhurst, please let the City know as much: